 Promotes Efficiency and Productivity

 You must constantly revamp IT systems quality to timely meet KPIs and facilitate users, especially those who work remotely.
 For example, integrate VDI into all flash storage solutions to roll out multiple desktops within a few minutes.
-This drives low latency and high performance sessions at minimum carbon footprint.
+This drives low latency and high-performance sessions at a minimum carbon footprint.

 Your remote staff can also login from anywhere without having to deal with complex hardware connections and configurations.
 Virtual Display Manager is useful in this case.
 With it, IT can allocate multi-monitor systems to boost on-the-go user productivity as this solution supports remote connections.
 Users can scale the virtual display layouts to match their needs and this platform facilitates multiple physical monitors.
 The resulting benefits include increased efficiency and ease of remote support.

 It all comes down to how well you map resources to cater to different workloads.
 The question is: are you scaling resource capacity based on user needs?